vitesh-reddy/Networx/README.md

 Networx is a platform designed to facilitate networking at events, allowing participants to discover and connect with others based on mutual interests.

+> 🚧 **This project is currently under development.
+Frontend and backend integration is still in progress.
+Stay tuned for updates.**

 ## Features

 - User authentication and profile management.